 Image 1 :

 Golden ratio spiral : Josuha Théophile (gray shell fossil)

-Febby Valencia is interested in animation, conceptual art, storytelling and narrative-based art.
-Being born in Indonesia, a country with millions of cultures, makes her want to discover deeper meanings in art creation.
+Febby Valencia is doing her undergraduate major in Creative Media at the City University of Hong Kong.
+She is interested in animation, conceptual art, storytelling and narrative-based art.
+Born in Indonesia, a country with millions of cultures, making her wanting to discover deeper meanings in art creation.
 She seeks to know how art is more than just storytelling, as well as more ways to articulate her feelings in different artistic media.
-She is doing her undergraduate major in Creative Media at the City University of Hong Kong.

 As a social being, I adjust as changes come along with people around me.
 For better or worse, I often feel obliged to fulfill the expectation of others.
 But social standards change, too.
 We may easily feel lost.